missabawse/volunteer-telegram-bot/README.md

 - Mark volunteers inactive if they have < 3 commitments
 - Promote probation volunteers to active if they have ≥ 3 commitments
 - Reset commitment counters for new month
-- Send monthly status report to admin channel
+- Generate monthly status report (logged; not auto-sent to a dedicated admin channel)

 ### Manual Commands
 - `/monthly_report` - Manually trigger monthly processing